boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/index.md

 # Custom Connector in Bold BI

-This section explains how to Create and Configure a custom connector in the Bold BI Enterprise.
+This section explains how to create and configure a custom connector in the Bold BI Enterprise.

 ## You can explore about Custom Connector in detail here